trunghieulam/lth-angular-starter-kit/README.md

 # LTH Angular Starter Kit

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5. <br />

-Angular Starter Kit with FBAccountKit Authentication, inspired by Ngx Starter Kit but faster by just using Angular core and lazy-load.
+Angular Starter Kit with Google Firebase Authentication, inspired by Ngx Starter Kit but faster by just using Angular core and lazy-load.

 ## Development server